msradam/dream-meridian/DEVPOST.md

 DreamMeridian enables queries like:

-- "Show areas more than 500m from a water point"
+- "Find the nearest hospital to Bambu Apus"
-- "How many clinics are within 30 minutes walk of Camp 6?"
+- "What can I reach in 15 minutes from Camp 12?
-- "What's the walking route from the distribution point to the shelter?"
+- "What are the nearest shelters to Condado?"

 ### Interfaces